ichnion/website/docs/developer/tutorial/index.md

 pub struct SmallerStructure {
   pub Time: String,
   pub City: String,
+  pub Region: String,
+  #[serde(rename = "Postal Code")]
-  pub Region: String
+  pub Postal: String
 }
 ```

 We have a structure `GeneralStructure` (the green boxe) containing a `Vec` (red boxes) of `SmallerStructure` (blue boxes).
-This `SmallerStructure` itself contains the fields we want (`Time`, `City` and `Region`).
-Here we have the explanation of why we don't extract `Postal Code`.
+This `SmallerStructure` itself contains the fields we want (`Time`, `City`, `Region` and `Postal Code`).
 When you make your code, the fields of structure have to be written in the same way as in the file you are working on.
 For example, we have written `"Areas_you_may_have_visited_in_the_last_two_years"` just like in our .json file, even if it is a very long name for a field.
-Unfortunately, fields' names can not be composed of two different words, and that is the reason why we don't manage `Postal Code` here.
+However, there is a method to manage long names or names composed of two words.
+Indeed, we should not be able to work with `Postal Code` as its name contains two words, but we can use the following method : `#[serde(rename = "Postal Code")]`.
+It allows us to give a different name to the field of our structure.
+We could have done this with the field of our `GeneralStructure`to make it shorter.

 Apply what we did by creating the number of structures you need for your own file, using the code written juste before, and name the fields of structures the same they are untitled in your file.